-William C. Hygh (defendant) visited a friend’s house and had a disagreement with his friend.
-His friend called the police and Officer William Jacobs arrived.
-Hygh and Jacobs exchanged words and shoves, and at one point, Jacobs struck Hygh on the cheek.
-Jacobs then arrested Hygh.
-Hygh claimed that Jacobs struck him while Hygh was bending down to pick up his jacket.
-Jacobs claimed that he struck Hygh in self-defense when they were standing up, after being shoved by Hygh.
-The blow broke Hygh’s cheekbones and plastic surgery was needed to fix it.
+William C. Hygh (plaintiff) visited a friend’s house and had a disagreement with his friend.
+His friend called the police, and Officer William Jacobs (defendant) arrived.
+Hygh and Jacobs exchanged words and shoves.
+Jacobs then informed Hygh that he was under arrest and struck Hygh on the cheek.
+Hygh claimed that Jacobs struck him while Hygh was bending down to pick up his jacket after Jacobs told him he was under arrest.
+Jacobs claimed that he struck Hygh in self-defense while they were standing up, after Hygh shoved him.
+The blow broke Hygh’s cheekbones, and plastic surgery was needed to repair the injury.
 Hygh sued Jacobs and others under 42 U.S.C. § 1983 for alleged constitutional violations related to his arrest and the blow by Jacobs.
-At trial, the plastic surgeon testified that the kind of injury Hygh suffered would likely be caused by a blunt instrument.
-Jacobs testified that he had a flashlight during the arrest since it took place at night.
+At trial, the plastic surgeon testified that the kind of injury Hygh suffered was from a very strong blow that would likely be caused by a blunt instrument.
+Jacobs testified that he had a flashlight in his hand during his interaction with Hygh because it took place at night.
 Hygh called Terry Cox, an expert witness concerning law enforcement.
-Cox testified that Jacobs had used “deadly physical force” the use of which was not “warranted under the circumstances.”
-Cox also defined “deadly physical force” as “using force in such a way that it has the potential to kill someone.”
-Judgment was awarded to Hygh.
+Cox testified that Jacobs had used “deadly physical force” that was not “warranted under the circumstances.”
+Cox defined “deadly physical force” as “using force in such a way that it has the potential to kill someone.”
+The jury found in favor of Hygh.
 Jacobs appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.